Understanding New Construction Plumbing Phases

 The underground phase occurs after footings are poured but before the concrete slab foundation is set.
 This critical first stage involves installing the main water supply line from the street connection to your home, laying sewer and drain lines that exit the building, and positioning stub-ups that will connect to future fixtures.

 During this phase, plumbers install cleanout access points for future maintenance and ensure proper slope for drainage pipes (typically 1/8 inch per foot).
 Once pipes are positioned, they're pressure tested before the concrete slab is poured.
-This timing is crucial—corrections after the slab hardens become extremely expensive and disruptive.
+This timing is crucial because corrections after the slab hardens become extremely expensive and disruptive.
 Learn more about water line leak detection methods that can identify problems early.

 Rough-In Phase

 Rough-in plumbing happens after framing is complete but before walls are closed with drywall.
-This phase typically takes 5-14 days depending on home size and involves running all hidden water supply pipes through walls and floors, installing drain, waste, and vent (DWV) pipes, positioning pipes for every fixture location, and installing gas lines if applicable.
+This phase typically takes 2 to 5 days for a straightforward 2-to-3 bathroom home, though complex multi-story homes can require up to a full week or more.
+The work involves running all hidden water supply pipes through walls and floors, installing drain, waste, and vent (DWV) pipes, positioning pipes for every fixture location, and installing gas lines if applicable.

 Plumbers drill through studs and joists to route pipes, following strict code requirements for hole size and reinforcement.
 All pipes remain exposed during this phase for inspection.
 The system undergoes pressure testing to identify any leaks before walls are sealed, preventing future water damage and expensive repairs.
+For a deeper dive, see our plumbing rough-in guide.
 Many builders use PEX plumbing for supply lines due to its flexibility and ease of installation.

 Top-Out Phase